Implications of Local Friendliness violation for quantum causality: The Local Friendliness Theorem

-In \cite{CQD2020}, we also experimentally demonstrate the violation of various classes of LF inequalities in a proof-of-principle experiment involving polarisation-entangled photons, with the path a photon takes in a beam splitter playing the role of the ``friend''.

-As depicted in Fig.~\ref{fig:sets}, the set of LF correlations (which for a particular scenario has the form of a polytope -- the ``LF polytope'') strictly contains the Local Hidden Variable polytope (the set of correlations satisfying the Bell inequalities for a given scenario).
-This is a reflection of an important fact: the \LF\ assumptions are strictly weaker than the assumptions needed to derive a Bell inequality.
+As depicted in Figure~\ref{fig:sets}, the set of LF correlations (which for a particular scenario has the form of a polytope---the ``LF polytope'') strictly contains the Local Hidden Variable polytope (the set of correlations satisfying the Bell inequalities for a given scenario). \mbox{In \cite{CQD2020}}, we illustrated this hierarchy in a proof-of-principle experiment involving polarisation-entangled photons, with the path a photon takes playing the role of the ``friend'' and a polarising beam splitter the role of the observation.
+This hierarchy is a reflection of an important fact: the \LF\ assumptions are strictly weaker than the assumptions needed to derive a Bell inequality.
 This means that violation of LF inequalities has \emph{strictly stronger implications} than violations of Bell inequalities.

-A brief look at Fig.~\ref{fig:Reichenbach} shows that it is \emph{not} possible to resolve the LF theorem by dropping \DE, (and the other assumptions in red) as it was in the ``peaceful coexistence'' resolutions of Bell's theorem -- those assumptions are not used in the theorem.
-As prefigured, this undermines the narrative of the quantum causal models program, and related ideas (such as Shimony's), that quantum mechanics and relativistic causality can be reconciled.
+A brief look at Figure~\ref{fig:Reichenbach} shows that it is \emph{not} possible to resolve the LF theorem by dropping \DE\ (and the other assumptions in red), as it was in the ``peaceful coexistence'' resolutions of Bell's theorem---those assumptions are not used in the theorem.
+As prefigured, this undermines the narrative of the quantum causal models program, and related ideas (such as Shimony's) that quantum mechanics and relativistic causality can be reconciled.
 To better understand what options for reconciliation remain open, we now turn to an analysis using deeper principles.

-\section{Bell and LF theorems from more fundamental causal principles}
+\section{Bell and LF Theorems from More Fundamental Causal Principles}

-In this section we clarify the implications of the LF theorem for quantum causality, and how it differs from Bell's theorem, by refining many of the concepts introduced so far as consequences of more fundamental principles.
+In this section, we clarify the implications of the LF theorem for quantum causality, and how it differs from Bell's theorem, by refining many of the concepts introduced so far as consequences of more fundamental principles.
 Again, we largely follow \cite{Causarum}, with some modifications noted along the way.

 We first define the notion of \tsc{causal past} of an \event\ as a set of \events\ containing all of its \causes. \begin{defin}[\textsc{Causal Past}] Any \tsc{cause} of an \event\ is in its \tsc{causal past}. \end{defin}